jackie-scholl/sloc-shields/README.md

 ### WIP

-This project is completely a work in progress.
-Nothing really works right now and there's no documentation or testing
+This project works, is.
+There's no documentation or testing, but you can see from the shield above that it works, roughly.

 ### Purpose